 Humans inhabit an external world of physical space as well as an interior mental world of ideas.
 Being a social species, we share space and ideas through art, music, games, conversation and other forms of interaction.

-Cultural narratives help maintain social cohesion.
-They represent the common assumptions and beliefs of a given society.
-They shape social discourse, prioritize the content of the media universe, and influence social policy.
+Cultural narratives tie together all such interaction as a way to maintain social cohesion.
+Cultural narratives are a repository for common assumptions.
+They provide a framework for social discourse, prioritize the content of the media universe, and influence social policy.

-At their worst, they can codify inequality, war, and abuse of the natural world.
+They faithfully reflect a mixture of accepted facts and prevailing myths.
+At their worst, cultural narratives can codify inequality, war, and abuse of the natural world.
 At their best, they promote cooperation, creativity and engagement at all levels of society: governments, business, individuals, the environment.

 When cultural narratives are factual, clear and unbiased – and disseminate accurate assessments and practical solutions to social problems – they help society become aware of common aspirations and the steps required to fulfill them.